Leibniz-ScienceCampus

 BEFORE YOU SIGN UP: please be aware that the course requires a more or less full time commitment for three entire weeks.
 Please sign up only if you will be definitely able to participate (given no major unexpected events).
 'No shows' and late sign-outs will have reduced priority of access in future rounds of the course; GGNB and GAUSS doctoral students will be banned from all skills and methods courses and funding options for 12 months.

-PRIORITY OF ACCESS: there is a limited number of slots available, and in case more people sign up for the course than can participate, priority of access is given to first, members of the Leibniz ScienceCampus Primate Cognition, second, staff, members, and students of the University of Göttingen and the German Primate Center, and finally (third), to everyone else.
+PRIORITY OF ACCESS: there is a limited number of slots available, and in case more people sign up for the course than can participate, priority of access is given to, first, members of the Leibniz ScienceCampus Primate Cognition, second, staff, members, and students of the University of Göttingen and the German Primate Center, and finally (third), to everyone else.
 Within each group, priority of access is given in the order in which people have signed up.
 Finally, in future rounds of the course people that have signed up for this round but then signed out again or just didn't appear might get lower priority.

 Contact